Thanks for keeping up with us and we wish you all a happy holiday season!

 100% chance of snow

+The radio tells us there's a 100% chance of snow tomorrow and I can definitely feel it in the air.
+Today is the coldest it's been all week, but there's a big empty field which we need to turn into a second vineyard so we're working out there this afternoon.
 In the winery, our newest wines are nearly through fermentation and we'll be able to move them next week.
 I'm looking forward to the end of the construction there, so we can set up our lab and the office and have all our equipment in one place.
 The Chambourcin rose had higher acidity than we wanted so we blended it with the dry Chambourcin red, and tests this morning showed improvement.

 As for construction, the drywall is up everywhere and they're doing the final touches to prepare it for painting.
 We have outdoor lights now, so you can find your car in the parking lot!